Surfaces in the 4-ball constructed using generators of knits and their graphical description: Introduction

-In this paper, we consider knotted surfaces and their graphical description that include 2-dimensional braids and their chart description.
-We introduce a new construction of surfaces in $D^2 \times I_3 \times I_4$, called \lq\lq BMW surfaces'', that are described as the trace of deformations of tangles called BMW tangles that are generated by generators of the BMW (Birman-Murakami-Wenzl) algebras \cite{Birman-Wenzl, Morton, Murakami}.
-The BMW algebra of degree $n$ has two types of generators $g_i, g_i^{-1}$ and $e_i$, where $g_i$ and $g_i^{-1}$ are a standard generator of the $n$-braid group and its inverse, and the additional generator $e_i$ is a pair of \lq\lq hooks'' between the $i$th and $(i+1)$th boundary points of the tangle as shown in Fig. \ref{figure1}.
-And we introduce the notion of a graphical description called \lq\lq BMW charts'' that present BMW surfaces.
+In this paper, we introduce a new construction of surfaces in $D^2 \times B^2$, called knitted surfaces or BMW surfaces, which are described as the trace of deformations of tangles called knits or BMW tangles.
+A knit of degree $n$ (or simply an $n$-knit) is a tangle obtained from a braid of degree $n$ by splicing at some crossings.
+An $n$-knit is also called a BMW tangle, because $n$-knits generate the BMW (Birman-Murakami-Wenzl) algebra \cite{Birman-Wenzl, Morton, Murakami}.
+The equivalence classes of $n$-knits form a monoid consisting of two types of generators $\sigma_i, \sigma_i^{-1}$ and $\tau_i$, where $\sigma_i$ and $\sigma_i^{-1}$ are a standard generator of the braid group $B_n$ and its inverse, and the additional generator $\tau_i$ is a pair of hooks between the $i$th and $(i+1)$th boundary points of the tangle as shown in Figure \ref{figure1}.